fabianheussner/nuxt-portfolio/content/work/lightelligence-apps.md

 ::text
 #label
-The solution
+The situation
 #headline
-Making it accessible to everyone
+Make IoT accessible
 #text
 Lightelligence is an open IoT platform and ecosystem in the light and building market.
 It simplifies the development of IoT software and provides clients with a full stack turn key IoT solution that can be applied to a huge range of industries.
 In order to ensure a quality standard for the design and user experience, we created an open source design system.
 Tools like Abstract helped us to enable collaborative work and manage the scope of the design system, which can be found on GitHub.
 ::